ampatspell/ember-cli-zuglet/docs/index/how.md

-Let's start with a small example.
-Suppose you want to build an app which let's you have a list of messages.
-How imaginative.
-In this wonderful app each message is a document in messages collection and in app you get to have Messages and Message model for your logic.

-Also you want to have remotely modified messages beamed to your browser.
+Let's look at a not that small example.

+Suppose you want to build an app which lets you have a list of messages.
+In Firestore each message is a document in `messages` collection and in app you want to have `Messages` and `Message` models for logic.
+Also you want to have remotely modified messages streamed to your browser by using Firestore's `onSnapshot` observer but only when people access `/messages` routes.
-Messages needs to be loaded in a particular route, you want to start onserving Firestore's onSnapshot changes when route is activated and stop when person using your app navigates somewhere else in the app.

-So far so good.
-Let's start with a route
+So, let's start with a route that creates `messages` model which will be responsible for subscription to `onSnapshot` observer:

 ``` javascript
 // app/routes/messages.js